REANA-Client¶

 Show diff between two workflows.

-The diff command allows to compare two workflows, the workflow_a and workflow_b, which must be provided as arguments.
-The output will show the difference in workflow run parameters, the generated files, the logs, etc.
+workflow_b, which must be provided as arguments.
+The output will show the

 Examples: